Python Packaging

 assert coin in ["Heads", "Tails"]

-We don't want to make pytest a dependency of our package, as most users presumably won't want to run our tests.
-But it would be good to specify what additional dependencies are required to run the tests.
+We don't want to make pytest a runtime dependency of our package, as users presumably won't want to run our tests.
+But it would be good to specify what additional dependencies are required for development.

 [dependency-groups]